 Open communication between students, staff, faculty, and administration is encouraged and solicited.
 Ideally, when a member of the faculty, staff, or student body has a concern or grievance, he or she should first discuss it with the person directly involved.
 However, in some cases, the grieved party may not feel comfortable approaching the other individual directly.
 (For example, a student may not feel comfortable sharing a grievance with a member of the faculty.)
-In such cases, the grieved party may immediately address his or her concerns to the Dean of Students, the Dean of Faculty, or the Vice President for Public Relations.
+In such cases, the grieved party may immediately address his or her concerns to the Dean of Students, the Associate Dean of Faculty, or the Director of Staff and Student Services.

-If direct discussions do not bring resolution between the two parties involved, and the grieved party is convinced that substantial problems still exist, he or she should then approach the Dean of Students, the Dean of Faculty, or the Vice President for Public Relations for help in resolving the problem and, as needed, discussing it with all parties involved.
+If direct discussions do not bring resolution between the two parties involved, and the grieved party is convinced that substantial problems still exist, he or she should then approach the Dean of Students, the Associate Dean of Faculty, or the Director of Staff and Student Services for help in resolving the problem and, as needed, discussing it with all parties involved.

-Please note: At this point, faculty or staff with a grievance should speak with the Dean of Faculty or the Vice President for Public Relations.
+Please note: At this point, faculty or staff with a grievance should speak with the Associate Dean of Faculty or the Director of Staff and Student Services.
 Students with a grievance should approach the Dean of Students.